facebook/zstd/doc/zstd_compression_format.md

 |:--------------:|:------------:|:-----------:|
 |   4 bytes      |  4 bytes     |   n bytes   |

-Skippable frames allow the insertion of user-defined data into a flow of concatenated frames.
+Skippable frames allow the insertion of user-defined metadata into a flow of concatenated frames.
-Its design is pretty straightforward, with the sole objective to allow the decoder to quickly skip over user-defined data and continue decoding.

 Skippable frames defined in this specification are compatible with [LZ4] ones.

 [LZ4]:http://www.lz4.org

+From a compliant decoder perspective, skippable frames need just be skipped, and their content ignored, resuming decoding after the skippable frame.

+It can be noted that a skippable frame can be used to watermark a stream of concatenated frames embedding any kind of tracking information (even just an UUID).
+User wary of such usage should scan the stream of concatenated frames in an attempt to detect such frame for analysis or removal.

 __`Magic_Number`__